codefresh-io/docs.codefresh.io/_docs/installation/runtime-architecture.md

 Typically, new versions of Argo CD are available in the Codefresh Runtime within 30 days of their official release.

-### Reporters
+### Event Reporters
-Reporters monitor changes to resources deployed on the cluster and report these changes back to the Codefresh platform.
+Event Reporters monitor changes to resources deployed on the cluster and report these changes back to the Codefresh platform.

-Codefresh has two types of reporters:
+Codefresh has two types of Event Reporters:
 * Resource Reporter
 * Application Reporter